 The NRC Staff's Topical Report Role

 Office Instruction LIC-500, describes the role of the NRC staff in the topical report process.
-There are seven phases in the NRC staff topical review process which are discussed in detail in LIC-500.
+The NRC uses one of four review pathways: (1) Standard Review, (2) Compressed Review, (3) Uncomplicated Review, or (4) Safety Evaluation (SE) Confirmation Review.
+There are seven phases in the standard topical review process which are discussed in detail in LIC-500.
 The phases, as summarized on this page, are:

 Phase 1: Submittal

 Much of this phase is focused on those activities which occur before the submittal of the topical report, namely any pre-submittal meetings.
 While these meeting are optional, most organizations choose to at least one pre-submittal meeting for the efficiencies that is added to the process.
 These meetings can be a valuable tool in obtaining staff feedback or helping the staff determine the topical report priority.
 This phase ends when the TR has been submitted to the NRC and is placed on the docket.

 This phase begins once the topical report has been submitted for NRC staff review and ends when the priority has been determined.
 Most of the steps in this phase are focused on planning the review schedule and determining the priority of the review.
 The planning and scheduling is done among the Project Manager and all technical reviewers assigned to the topical report evaluation.

 Priority is assigned for the topical report against other agency work as well as among the different topical reports under NRC staff review with the same subject matter.

 The beginning of this phase is based on the priority of the topical report and it starts when the NRC staff is scheduled to begin the technical review.
 This phase determines if the topical report is technically complete enough to allow for an NRC staff review.
 It also means that all proprietary and non-proprietary information has been appropriately marked.
 The phase ends with the issuance of the decision letter.